Basic Banking Accounts

-- Account holders are allowed at least eight withdrawals per month at no additional charge.
+- Account holders under sixty-five years of age are allowed at least eight withdrawals per month at no additional charge, and account holders sixty-five years of age or older are allowed at least twelve withdrawal transactions.
 Withdrawals can include checks, ATM withdrawals and purchases using a debit card attached to the account.

 - There is no limit to the number of deposits that can be made to the account per month.

 - The law also allows a bank the flexibility to offer an account that is at least as advantageous to consumers as the basic banking account.
 For example they can offer 12 withdrawal transactions for $4 instead of eight withdrawal transactions for $3.